SeqWare/seqware_whitestar/README.md

 ## Users - running the container

+These steps take place in a temporary directory that you create for playing around with this container.

 1. Set permissions on datastore which will hold results of workflows after they run

         mkdir workflows && mkdir datastore
         chmod a+wrx workflows && chmod a+wrx datastore

+The workflows directory can be used later to store additional workflows that you wish to run.
+Datastore will contain the results of your workflow.
+This tutorial will use the HelloWorld workflow which is pre-built into the container and does not need to be installed in /datastore .

 2. Run container and login with the following (while persisting workflow run directories to datastore).